The Salty Zebra

 $18

-Pair with: Attems Sauvignon Blanc ($72) — Italian white with Italian-inspired starter.
-Tomato acidity matches the SB acidity.
+Pair with: Attems Sauvignon Blanc ($72) — Bright Italian white cuts the prosciutto's salt and lifts the melon.
 Also: Volpaia Chianti ($105)

 Chef's note: Concasse means the tomatoes are blanched, peeled, seeded, and diced — pure tomato flavor, no wateriness.